-Criminal background checks and/or drug testing may be required by clinical agencies prior to a student's participation in the clinical component of a NUR course.
+Criminal background checks, drug testing, health records and immunizations will be required by clinical agencies prior to a student's participation in the clinical component of a NUR course.
 Failure to meet clinical agency requirements will result in the student not having the opportunity to meet clinical objectives; therefore, the student will not be allowed to progress in the Nursing curriculum.

 No clinical facility reassignments will be made.